cchen408/paypal/about.md

 - Can translate the menu for you if it's in another language
 - Using a unique identifying mark it will bring up the 3D image.

+## Merchant Services

+### 2017

+### 2018

+Mentored the new engineers on the team and provided them support.

+Delivered Product Eligibility Endpoint for Muse Team.

+Created third party scopes for Product Eligibility Feature.

+Worked on getting SQUID external proxy to make calls to akamai from the midtier.

+Delivered Opt-Out functionality for Muse Team Transaction Cart Recovery

+First feature written for MerchantToolServ to support the RAAS team.

+Began to learn java and raptor.
+Became lead for the Muse for LE Identity track.

+Owner of personalizedataserv and secondary on kafkamerchantservicesd.

+Worked with a unique oAuth flow for Jetlore to get customer consent for 3rd party scopes.

+Owned entire flow for service from ppaas, to db, to externalization, to data movement ticket.

+Worked extensively with DBA's and began to create and use Oracle.

+2019

+## Jetlore
+**Services: personalizedataserv, kafkamerchantservicesd**
+First project as a lead.
+First time creating a Raptor Service and Raptor Daemon.
+Project involved multiple domains and multiple teams.
+Worked with Architect to brainstorm different approaches before executing on the agreed approach.
+The project required us to move over a billion records from PAZ to HRZ, we worked closely with Jetlore, DMR, and Kafka Team and was able to successfully complete the initial data load as well as a continued daily ingestion of new records through the pipeline setup through this project.
+Will who was also on this project did really good work.
+We worked closely and I tried my best to help him through anything blocking him as well as try to keep good conventions from my own research.
+Worked closely with the RPS team as well to make the rest of the data Jetlore needed available through their APIs and from our Oracle datastore as well.
+Able to deliver with short timeline with working with all new technologies and stacks.

+## Visitor Interaction Data Platform
+Lead the charge when Dinny had the idea of creating the visitor interaction data platform, setting up and facilitating cross team brainstorms.
+It was while brainstorming with the FPTI, Experimentation, and MUSE teams that our drop off detection idea gained traction and has now become a critical portion of PayPal Shopping Platform.

+## Transactional Cart Recovery
+**Services: tagmanagernodeserv**
+The initial launch of TCR opted all of our customers in with no way to opt out.
+They needed a short term solution while waiting for the permanent solution to be implemented.
+This required two new tables to be created in Oracle and a new endpoint to keep track of customers that have opted in or opted out for muse products.

+Store Cash Win Back
+**Services: kafkamerchantservicesd**
+Deliver a new consumer for a kafka topic that will call a service to send out PayPal Shopping Store Cash Win Back emails.

 ### Personal projects